hiroki-chen/polybench-rs/README.md

 This reimplementation was primarily motivated by benchmarking [LLVM Polly](https://polly.llvm.org/) as applied to Rust.

+This crate supports `no_std`, but you need to register a timing function before use.

 ## Usage

 Individual benchmarks can be run with: